connexcs/docs/getting-started.md

 ## Video Guide

 **Note: Our control panel interface has been updated, however the video references our old site.
-Functionality is the same however it may look a little different**
+Functionality is the same, however it may look a little different**

 The videos on this page are to show a quick example of how to setup your account.
 ### Adding a Customer &amp; Carrier